SergioRolandoM/SergioRM-projects/README.md

 After an exhaustive investigation with my teammate, we finally discovered the cause: in the Network tab of Google Chrome, there was a disabled button called “Disable cache,” which was affecting the application’s behavior.
 Previous sessions were being stored in the cache, allowing normal users to temporarily access administrator privileges.

+After submitting this TFG project, I had to make numerous changes because I lost the latest versions of both the backend and the frontend.
+This forced me to modify the GitHub Actions workflow files (.yml) for both parts to automate their deployment to my repository and hosting.
+Additionally, I have been fixing some issues that the website had.

 #### Retrospective
 In short, we would have liked to include many more features, but time was against us.
 We had to develop a large number of frontend pages and many backend tables.
 The things we would have liked to implement are:
 - API response standardization: As mentioned earlier in the “Errors” section, each endpoint returned a different response format, which made frontend development much more complicated.